iamheejae/Lat360/README.md

   Each dataset is an hdf5 file, which contains '/HR_dataset' and '/LR_dataset'.

 ## How to train Lat360 ###
-- First, Train using Synthetic360 dataset
+- First, train using Synthetic360 dataset
   ```
   ./train.sh
   ```

-- Then, Transfer Learning using Real360 dataset
+- Then, transfer Learning using Real360 dataset
   ```
   ./transfer_learning.sh
   ```